slu-soc1120/slu-soc1120.github.io/content/docs/start_around.md

 <br>

 ## How Do I Stay Up-to-date?
 First and foremost, come to class.
-I start every class with "front matter" that includes annoucements and upcoming deadlines.
-I also end class with "back matter," which reviews some of the most important annoucements.
+I start every class with "front matter" that includes announcements and upcoming deadlines.
+I also end class with "back matter," which reviews some of the most important announcements.

-I'll also use Blackboard's Annoucements page to send you emails about class.
+I'll also use Blackboard's Announcements page to send you emails about class.
 This means you *need to check your email regularly.* This means every day, multiple times per day.